 /* Copyright (c) 2009 Yahoo!
 Inc. All rights reserved.
 The copyrights embodied in the content of this file are licensed under the BSD (revised) open source license */ package com.yahoo.astra.layout.modes { /** * Constraint values available in BorderLayout. * * @see BorderLayout * @author Josh Tynjala */ public class BorderConstraints { //-------------------------------------- // Static Properties //-------------------------------------- /** * The target will be constrained to the top edge.
 Its width will be * altered to fit to the width of the container.
 Its height will * remain unchanged. * *

-constraint to work like a page's
+Consider the TOP constraint to work like a page's

 * header.
 It appears above all other constrained children, with no other

 * children appearing to the left or right.
-Multiple TOP
+Multiple TOP constraints

 * will be arranged vertically from the top down in the order that they